Binary Linear Codes, Dimers and Hypermatrices: Application to 3D dimer problem

 Triangular configuration $\T(Q)$ is obtained by identification of vertices $v_i, i= 1,\ldots, 6$ in the left and right parts of Figure \ref{fig.3dimer}.
 Now assume that the embedding of left part of Figure \ref{fig.3dimer} is such that for each vertex $v$ of $Q$, the vertices $v_1, \ldots, v_6$ belong to the same plane and the convex closure of $v_1, \ldots, v_6$ intersects the rest of the configuration only in $v_1, \ldots, v_6$.
 Then we add the embedding of the right part, for each vertex $v$ of $Q$, so that $x_1$ belongs to the plane of the $v_i$'s and $x_2$ is very near to $x_1$ but outside of this plane.

 Summarizing, the dimer partition function of a finite 3-dimensional cubic lattice $Q$ may be written as the determinant of the vertex-adjacency 3-matrix of triangular configuration $\T(Q)$ which preserves the natural embedding of the cubic lattice.

 Calculating the determinant of a 3-matrix is hard, but perhaps formulas for the determinant of the particular vertex-adjacency 3-matrix of $\T(Q)$, illuminating the 3-dimensional dimer problem, may be found.
 An example of a formula valid for the determinant of a 3-matrix is shown in the next subsection.
-It is new as far as we know but its proof is basically identical to the proof of Lemma 3.3 of Barvinok~\cite{barvinok1}.
+It is new as far as we know but its proof is basically identical to the proof of Lemma 3.3 of Barvinok~\cite{B}.